farmera/sare_grant/spectral_indices.md

 4. __NDRE__ = (NIR - RE) / (NIR + RE)
     * NDRE is available only in cameras that are sensitive to the 'Red Edge' band of spectral light.
 It's a better general indicator of plant health for mid to late season growth when compared to NDVI.
 NDRE is also thought to be capable of mapping variability in foliar Nitrogen levels, which we were interested in.
 Green and red-edge bands penetrate the leafy part of the plant more so than the blue or red bands.
 Thus red-edge is more sensitive to chlorophyll content and to nitrogen contained in the leaf.
 We used this index extensively.

-To calculate NDVI from an image we do the following:
-1. Subtract the NIR band reflectance values in all pixels from all the Red values.
-2. Add all NIR values in each pixel to all the Red values.
-3. Calculate the ratio between the calculated difference (in the numerator) and the calculated sum (in the denominator).

-An NDVI index is simply a ratio of the difference and the sum of two narrow bands of light.
-A ratio is taken in order to *normalize* the values with the effect that this binds them between -1 and 1.
-Plant NDVI values can range from 0 to 1 but usually lie somewhere between 0.2 and 0.8. [fn]

 #### Generating NDVI (and other spectral indices)